-We would like to recommend Top 10 things to do in Hanoi, Vietnam.
+We would like to recommend 10 of the top things to do in Hanoi, Vietnam.

-Before you leave to Hanoi we recommend getting a good travel insurance e.g. the awarded Travel Insurance by WorldNomads which you can easily purchase online for the exact time needed.
+Before you leave for Hanoi we recommend getting good travel insurance e.g. the award-winning Travel Insurance by WorldNomads, which you can easily purchase online for the necessary duration.